MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Experiment 1: Score-to-Song Generation

+Experiment 1 evaluates the score-to-song capability of all the SAG settings illustrated in Figure~\ref{SAG_variants}, using the same SVS module.
+Evaluation is conducted on a 200-sample test set generated with GPT-5, where each prompt specifies lyrics (verse, chorus, and outro) together with stylistic metadata.
+We first use CSL-L2M~\cite{chai2025csl} to generate vocal MIDI from the lyrics, and then synthesize the corresponding singing voice using our SVS system.
+To assess the coherene of the generated backing track accross non-vocal and vocal sections, we append ``two bars of silence'' at the beginning to serve as the \emph{intro} part for the vocal track.
+For performance evaluation, we focus on rhythmic conistency, tonal/harmonic consistency, and aesthetics.

-To quantify performance, we focus on rhythm and tonal consistency.
-Following \citet{wu2024music}, we use the \textbf{Rhythm F1} score to evaluate alignment between vocals and accompaniment; a detected beat is considered correct if it falls within 70ms of the ground truth.
-Additionally, we measure \textbf{Key Accuracy}, where a prediction is deemed correct only if both the pitch class and mode (major/minor) match the reference.
-These metrics allow us to isolate the contribution of symbolic MIDI controls to the structural and harmonic stability of the generated output.
+Following \citet{wu2024music}, we adopt \textbf{Rhythm F1} to evaluate alignment between the detected beats of the vocal and backing track, using All-in-One~\citep{kim2023all} for beat detection.
+A beat from the backing track is considered correct if it falls within 70\,ms of any beats from the vocal track.
+We also measure \textbf{Key Accuracy}, where a prediction is regarded as correct only when both the pitch class and mode (major/minor) match the reference.
+These metrics allow us to isolate the contribution of symbolic MIDI controls to the structural and harmonic stability of the generated outputs.
+In addition, we use \textbf{SongEval}~\cite{yao2025songevalbenchmarkdatasetsong} for aesthetic evaluation.
+SongEval scores an input song from 1 to 5 along five dimensions: Coherence, Musicality, Memorability, Clarity, and Naturalness.